 Your drinking water has been sampled for a series of unregulated contaminants.
 Unregulated contaminants are those for which EPA has not established drinking water standards.
 There are no MCLs and therefore no violations if found.
 The purpose of monitoring for these contaminants is to help EPA determine where the contaminants occur and whether they should have a standard.
 As our customers, you have a right to know that these data are available.
 If you are interested in examining the results, please contact our office during normal business hours.
-Three of the 30 unregulated contaminants were detected (see UCMR table to the left).
+Three of the thirty unregulated contaminants were detected at Cannonsburg (table above) and one during testing from Ashland (table to the right).